 So, can dogs eat nuts of any kind?
 With all these cautions and provisos out of the way, let’s look more closely at the question: Can dogs eat nuts?
-And can dogs eat almonds, peanuts, pistachios and other nuts?
+And can dogs eat nuts like almonds, peanuts, pistachios, etc.?

 Can dogs eat almonds and if so, are almonds good for dogs?
 As with most of the nuts we’re looking at here, almonds are not … technically toxic for dogs.
 However, as with most of these nuts, almonds are high in fat, making them difficult for dogs to digest in large quantities.
 Fatty foods can be dangerous for dogs because they exceed the capability of their pancreas to break them down and process them.
 Too much fat in a dog’s diet can lead to pancreatitis.